objcio/articles/2015-02-09-ios-camera-control.md

 # Camera Capture on iOS

 The iPhone has shipped with a camera since its first model.
-In the first SDKs the only way to integrate the camera within an app was by using `UIImagepickerController`, but iOS 4 introduced the `AVFoundation` framework which allowed more flexibility.
+In the first SDKs the only way to integrate the camera within an app was by using `UIImagePickerController`, but iOS 4 introduced the `AVFoundation` framework which allowed more flexibility.

 In this article we'll see how image capture with `AVFoundation` works, how to control the camera, and the new features recently introduced in iOS 8.